taufique74/location-app-react/README.md

 # Share your Name & Location
-Note: For some weird reason, the marker is not showing in Chrome.
-It works fine in firefox
+Note: For some weird reason, the marker is not showing in Chrome. <b>It works fine in firefox</b>

 ## Depoloyment
 This react application has been deployed to Netlify